a-jean-andreasian/not_gitmodules/README.md

 ---

-## Why this?
+## Why `not_gitmodules`?

-1. This is how simple `gitmodules` should be.
+1. `not_gitmodules` demonstrate how simple and elegant `gitmodules` should be to those developers who enjoy their lives.
 Add and remove modules without caring about irrelevant stuff.
+No *
-No * *shitshow**, just simplicity.
+   *shitshow**, just simplicity.
 2. Production-use friendly.
 This is documented in the license.
 3. No third-party libraries are required; only built-in tools are used.